Stochastic Quantum Spiking Neural Networks with Quantum Memory and Local Learning: Introduction

-Neuromorphic and quantum computing have emerged as two prominent paradigms for advancing computation beyond the limits of the conventional digital CMOS transistor-based architecture\cite{rajendran2023towards, markovic2020quantum}.
-Each offers complementary advantages. {Quantum computing} leverages intrinsically quantum phenomen---mostly superposition and entanglement---to access exponentially large signal spaces with increasing numbers of qubits\cite{nielsen2010quantum,mermin2007quantum,simeone_cqit}.
-This massive parallelism, fundamentally inaccessible to classical systems, has recently been harnessed for machine learning\cite{schuld2021machine, simeone2022introduction}. {Neuromorphic computing}, inspired by biological neural systems, implements networks of spiking neurons that communicate via discrete, asynchronous events and remain inactive in the absence of input.
-This sparse, event-driven mode of computation yields highly energy-efficient processing, well suited for time-series and streaming data\cite{rajendran2019low, mehonic2020memristors, davies2021advancing}. {Spiking neural networks} (SNNs) also support online and continual learning, adapting to new information without retraining from scratch\cite{neftciSPM,skabay}.
+Over the past few decades, \emph{quantum computing} and \emph{neuromorphic computing} have emerged as two prominent paradigms for advancing computation beyond the limitations of conventional transistor-based digital architectures \cite{rajendran2023towards, markovic2020quantum}.
+Each of these technologies brings complementary advantages. \emph{Quantum computing} operates on multi-qubit state spaces whose dimension scales exponentially with the number of qubits due to tensor product composition (see, e.g., \cite{simeone_cqit}).
+Within this exponentially large space, superposition and entanglement underlie transformations that may not be efficiently simulable on classical computers \cite{bravyi2018quantum, nielsen2010quantum}.

+\emph{Neuromorphic computing}, on the other hand, is inspired by the operational principles of biological neural systems.
+It implements networks of spiking neurons that communicate via discrete, asynchronous events and remain inactive in the absence of input \cite{davies2021advancing}.
+This event-driven, sparse mode of computation can lead to highly energy-efficient processing, particularly for time-series and streaming data \cite{simeone2026modern}.
+Neuromorphic computing is highly synergistic with event-driven sensing, an energy-efficient form of sensing that produces information only when sufficiently large changes are detected in the scene.
+Furthermore, spiking neural networks (SNNs) naturally support online and continual learning, adapting to new information without retraining from scratch \cite{rajendran2019low, mehonic2020memristors, davies2021advancing, skatchkovsky2022bayesian}.

-Given these strengths, a compelling question is whether combining quantum and neuromorphic principles can produce new models that inherit the advantages of both\cite{markovic2020quantum,brand2024quantum}.
-An ideal hybrid would use quantum systems to provide exponentially large state spaces or rich dynamics, while adopting neuromorphic design to ensure robustness, sparsity, and event-driven efficiency.
+Given these complementary strengths, a compelling question is whether combining quantum and neuromorphic approaches can yield new computational models that inherit the advantages of both domains \cite{markovic2020quantum,brand2024quantum}.
+An ideal version of this integration would leverage quantum systems to provide exponentially large signal spaces or dynamical richness, while adopting neuromorphic principles to endow the computation with robustness, sparsity, and event-driven efficiency.

+Recent works have begun exploring this intersection.
+For instance, quantum reservoir computing (QRC) leverages the complex dynamics of quantum systems as a reservoir for temporal information processing \cite{dudas2023quantum, gyurik2025quantum}.
+For example, the work showed that a small network of only 6–7 qubits with disordered quantum evolution can achieve sequence learning performance on par with a classical recurrent neural network of hundreds of neurons \cite{fujii2017harnessing, lau2024modular, murauer2025feedback}.